TIPS ON HOW TO OPTIMIZE THE WEAR,CARE, & REPAIR OF YOUR CLOTHES

 Gently sponge launder by hand with mildly warm and soapy water.
 Allow to dry and steam iron out the stiffened wrinkles.

 Use a clean white, (preferably polymer) eraser.

 Do not use Polish Remover.
 Sponge spot gently with turpentine.
-Rinse and then treat with spot cleaner or liquid garment wash.
+Rinse and then treat with a spot cleaner or liquid garment wash.

-To treat an old stain sponge with white vinegar and then rinse with cold water.
+Treat an old stain sponge with white vinegar and then rinse with cold water.

 Stain Removal Guide Thanks to The Vogue Sewing Book.

 *We assume no responsibility for improper or innefective stain removal. *